-He adds that in the secular Greek, the expression was used in reference to the population of city-states.
+WE HAVE been talking about clericalism which has created a division between the clergy and laity.
+In last week's edition, we quoted Professor Emmanuel Asante as stating that in the secular Greek, laos (laity) was used in reference to the population of city-states.
 In biblical Greek, Laos was intended to mean the whole people – that is, a people who are sacred, as distinct from those who are not.
 Laos then was an inclusive word, denoting all the people of God.

 To be continued